logeeker/VR-Observatory/Audit Landing Page/Audit 3 landing page.md

 Our client required us to add some animations to the models, like the opening and closing of the door.
 By the end of week 9, Lifu has implemented animations of the shutter and the door.
 By combining the trigger with the animation, users can open the door and shutter by touching the trigger.

 ### Controls (Seng)
-Allowing the users to explore the observatory freely is the essence of our project.
-In order to fulfill this goal I have implemented a Minecrafty controls.
-The controls consist of a walking mode and a flying mode.
-In walking mode both the collision and the gravity are set to on.
-In flying mode the user can fly through everything without worrying about the terrain.
-The clipping issue with the camera was also fixed.
+I have been mainly working on the implementation of VR.
+Similar to the previous non VR version, the VR version has a flying mode with no collision detection and a walking mode with collision detection activated.
+Both the VR and non VR version of the controls are now integrated in the actual project with the observatory models.
+Other than the controls I have also set up Unity Collaborate (it's basically version control for Unity) to speed up the development for the team.

 ## VALUE DELIVERED TO THE CLIENT